 Once the Advance Care Directive is made, be sure to:

-See the resources and videos below for more information.
-The last resource includes links to download .pdf POLST forms in Armenian, Chinese, Farsi, Hmong, Japanese, Korean, Pashto, Russian, Spanish, Tagalog & Vitenamese.
+See the resources below for more information.
+The last resource includes links to download .pdf POLST forms in Armenian, Chinese, Farsi, Hmong, Japanese, Korean, Pashto, Russian, Spanish, Tagalog & Vietnamese.